bodthegod/bod-fitness/README.md

 -   If the user selects the button that redirects them to the "My bookings" page, this is where they can Read, Update or Delete their created records that were added to the database.

+-   Due to time constraints and bugfixing, I hadn't implemented the user interface to edit bookings, however there is full functionality for an admin to edit any booking, and change the entries apart from the unique booking number.
+Users can delete any of their own entries, and admins can delete any entry made by a user.

 ### Features Importance Table